GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Using reductions on connected mesh elements

 Similarly to the previous example, the output is once again a field on edges.
-The difference is that this field operator does not take the first column of the transformed field, but sums the elements along the local dimension.
+The difference is that this field operator does not take the first column of the transformed field, but sums the columns.
 In other words, the result is the sum of all the cells adjacent to an edge.
 You can achieve this by first transforming the cell field to a field over the cell neighbors of edges (i.e. a field of dimensions Edge × E2CDim) using `cells(E2C)`, then calling the `neighbor_sum` builtin function to sum along the `E2CDim` dimension.

 ```{code-cell} ipython3
 @field_operator